 Liquidation means that a company is dissolved by the assets in the company being transformed into money, for example to pay the company debts.
+Liquidation can take place voluntarily following a decision by the Annual Shareholder Meeting.
+Liquidation can also take place compulsorily following a decision by the Swedish Companies Registration Office or a court, so-called compulsory liquidation.

 For an Limited Liability Company, it is the liquidator who signs a change of holder of a domain name.
-To ensure who is the liquidator, documentation is obtained from the Swedish Companies Registration Office or a court.

-For a trading type of company in liquidation, a change of holder of domain names is jointly signed by the partners unless otherwise agreed between them.
+In the event of voluntary liquidation, the company's general shareholder meeting may submit a proposal for a liquidator.
+The Swedish Companies Registration Office then tests whether the proposed liquidator can be appointed.
+If the Limited Liability Company does not submit a proposal, the Swedish Companies Registration Office appoints a lawyer as liquidator.
+In the event of compulsory liquidation, the Swedish Companies Registration Office or the court appoints a liquidator for the limited company.
+To ensure who is the liquidator, documentation is therefore obtained from the Swedish Companies Registration Office or a court.
+For a trading type of company in liquidation, a change of holder of a domain name is jointly signed by the partners unless otherwise agreed between them.
 If the partners do not agree, the district court can appoint a liquidator who may sign alone.